 1. What is ABIS?

-ABIS is a data standard that specifies how information about biodiversity is to be represented for exchange and use in Australia.
+ABIS is primarily a data standard that specifies how information about biodiversity is to be represented for exchange and use in Australia.
+It is a flexible data model for the biodiversity domain that allows the capture of richer and more detailed information than alternative models of biodiversity data.

-ABIS implements a few domain-specific concepts itself but mostly re-uses existing models which it lists here.
+ABIS implements a few domain-specific concepts itself but mostly re-uses existing general and domain Semantic Web models, such as the TERN ontology, PROV and schema.org.

 2. Who owns it?